 We hope you enjoyed our blog article about brussel sprouts and beetroot in The Power of Veg (Part 1) .
-Following on from that, Milena is back with the second installment of the 2019 Hull Veg City blog and advce for parents.
+Following on from that, locally-based certified functional nutrition coach Milena is back with the second installment of the 2019 Hull Veg City blog and advice for parents.

 By Milena Minichiello

 We have lost the ability to eat intuitively as we are manipulated daily by a consumerism-driven food industry.
 We are disconnected from our true food sources and operate on a ‘fast food is good food mentality’.